Paras7403/Sorting-Visualizer/README.md

 - Navigate to the [website]()
 - Click on the algorithm you want to visualize
-- Adjust speed and size of the array
+- Adjust the speed and size of the array